nwb4edu/nwb4edu.github.io/README.md

 ```
 Juavinett, A.L., & Magdaleno, V. (2024). nwb4edu: an Online Textbook for Teaching
-and Learning with NWB Datasets.
-Journal of Open Source Education.
+and Learning with NWB Datasets. *Journal of Open Source Education: TENTATIVE*.
 https://nwb4edu.github.io
 ```